All information is subject to change.

 Will there be ride-hailing pick-up locations?

+Yes!
+We will have a ride-hailing area for both cabs and ride-sharing services on Oakland, just west of Hampton, and on Mitchell, as it meets Manchester.
 The festival committee strongly encourages guests to get a ride to and from the festival, as parking will be very limited in the neighborhood.

 Keep in mind that cell-phone signals may be weak due to the crowd size.
 Please plan to walk two blocks to the east or west away from the festival area in order to hail a ride.
 Drivers will not be able to get close enough to pick you up near the festival area.